Snowflake Streaming Destination Beta

 Skip Tracks TableToggle on this setting to skip sending events to the tracks table.

 JSON ColumnsThis setting lets you ingest semi-structured event data not defined by a fixed schema.
-You can specify the required JSON column paths in the dot notation, separated by commas.
+Specify the required JSON column paths in the dot notation, separated by commas.

 See the JSON Column Support guide for more information.